 - And the Verb should also indicate the tense (Past, Present or Future).

 - Also, all Modal Auxiliary Verbs (Helping Verbs) are Finite Verbs.

 Let’s discuss a few sentences with Finite Verbs,

 Angel teaches IELTS.

-Moreover, teaches is in the Present Tense.
+Moreover, teaches is in the Present Tense, satisfying our second condition.

 Thus, teaches is a Finite Verb.